Custom package

 If True, old and new will be present as Message.

-changed_photo
+property changed_photo

 Whether the channel’s photo was changed or not.